valleybay/valleybay.github.io/_posts/2017-10-10-fuck-the-news.md

 the hard problems of our times on print?
 It's because you won't click on it.
 People don't like bad news. **People do not want the truth**.
 How often do you seek the truth?
 I mean
 *really* seek the truth?
-On a fundamental level you don't care.
-You just want the entertainment, and so that's what you'll get.
+On a fundamental level, you don't care.
+You just want entertainment, and so that's what you'll get.
 You click on shit, so there's shit everywhere.
 Congratulations!
 I don't read the news.
 Fuck the news.